BosneviNedzma/MERN---Estate-/README.md

 ## Development Timeline

-For a detailed overview of the development process, refer to the [video timeline](#) for specific features and functionality.
+For a detailed overview of the development process, refer to https://github.com/users/BosneviNedzma/projects/1/views/4

 ## Contributing

 Feel free to contribute to this project.
 Follow the standard Git branching and pull request procedures.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Adjust the placeholders like your-username and add any additional details or sections as needed for your project.